tinode/chat/tn-cli/README.md

  * `host` is the address of the server to connect to.
  * `login-basic` is the login:password to be authenticated with.
  * `login-token` is the token to be authenticated with.
- * `login-cookie` direct the client to read the token from the cookie file.
+ * `login-cookie` direct the client to read the token from the cookie file (default).

- If multiple `login-_X_` are provided, `login-cookie` is used first, then `login-token` then `login-basic`.
+ If multiple `login-XYZ` are provided, `login-cookie` is used first, then `login-token` then `login-basic`.
 Authentication with token is much faster than with username-password pair.